ojaha065/simplePHPLoginSystem/README.md

 ## Some basic info

 * It should be secure enough for general use.
 I take no responsibility tho.
-* I has automatic installer for creating the database. (still WIP)
+* I has an automatic installer.
 * It uses PHP's `password_hash()` function to hash and salt the passwords.
 Usernames are saved as a plain text.
   * I'm using `PASSWORD_DEFAULT` which at time of the writing uses BCRYPT.
 * It requires MySQL database.
 More info about setting up your database below.